On Board - DAN AIR REMEMBERED

 Left: Boeing 727 Right: The BAe 146

-The first two Boeing 707s to arrive at Dan-Air were already 12 years old when they entered service with Dan-Air.
-One in particular, G-AYSL was affectionately known as 'Sick Lil' and 'Spread Legs' as the aircraft often had technical problems.
-Neverltheless these aircraft could fly across Atlantic and beyond.
-The aircraft had excellent galleys on board.
-Dan-Air's chairman said after just eight years of using them, that they had been 'unsuccessful'.
-The affinity flight had also been a problem - many of the UK airlines had not stuck to the rules entirely.
-Transatlantic air travel was stricltly controlled.
+Dan-Air's chairman said after just eight years of using the 707s, that they had been 'unsuccessful'.
+The affinity flights had also been a problem - many of the UK airlines had not stuck to the rules entirely.
+Transatlantic air travel was strictly controlled.
 The flights were a way of getting affinity groups to America on flights that were significantly cheaper than scheduled services.
-Shortly after travel agents started selling the seats, they began encouraging peope to set up groups that could qualify them to travel.
+Soon after travel agents began started selling the seats, they began encouraging people to set up groups that would qualify them to travel.
 'Bird Watching Groups' quickly sprung up all over the UK, and people were found not to be members of these groups at all.
-Despite the rules saying that people had to be members of a group for three months and have a specific reason to travel to the USA.
+Despite the rules saying that people had to be members of such a group for three months, and have a specific reason to travel to the USA.
 Nevertheless Dan-Air obtained several Boeing 707 aircraft and alongside those flights they were put to use on round the World charters for a German Tour firm as well as flying several high density charters in Europe.

-It was not only IT passengers who chartered Dan-Air aircraft.
-When the Ted Heath Government required the then Foreign Secretary Alec Douglas Home to visit the Far East he and his party travelled on board a Dan-Air Comet.
+It was not only Tour Operators who chartered Dan-Air aircraft.
+When the Ted Heath Government required the then Foreign Secretary, Alec Douglas Home to visit the Far East he and his party travelled on board a Dan-Air Comet.
 Paul McCartney and Mick Jagger have both chartered Dan-Air Comets.
 The company even carried the press corp that Accompanied Queen Elizabeth on one of her foreign tours flew on board a Boeing 727.
 In 1992 the Liberal Democrat leader Paddy Ashdown used a Hawker Siddeley 748 for his election tour.
 The Engineering division could quickly alter the cabin interior to cater for any demands the charterer had.
 As can be seen on the HS 748 picture, even the titles of the aircraft could be changed.
-In this case - 'Liberal Democrats' replaced the 'Dan-Air London'.
-The airline's famous compass and flag emblem was replaced with the Libdem's own logo.
+In this case - 'Liberal Democrats' replaced the 'Dan-Air London' titles.
+The airline's famous compass and flag emblem was replaced with the Lib Dem's own logo.
 The staff at the paint shop could arrange that quickly too!
-Superb ground handling was carried out by Gatwick Handling, a company that Dan-Air had a 50% share in along with Laker Airways.
+Superb ground handling was carried out by Gatwick Handling, a company that Dan-Air had a 50% share in, along with Laker Airways.

 Above The Liberal Democrats chartered a company 748 for the 1992.
 Alec Douglas Home boaring the Comet.